anand4234/Blood-Bank/README.md

 # Blood-Bank
-A blood bank app using firebase.
+A blood bank app using firebase.To provide relationship between Blood-House and Donor.